 Doctors for Cannabis Regulation is making a big push for cannabis reform in sports.
 The doctors that help lead the organization are established and very much respected in the medical community.
 Law Enforcement Against Prohibition is an organization comprised of current and retired members of law enforcement who have witnessed first hand the failures of cannabis prohibition, and therefore fight to end cannabis prohibition wherever it may exist.
 Common reasons that cannabis opponents offer up as to why they oppose cannabis reform (including in sports) is because it’s bad for peoples’ health and it’s illegal.
 It’s important for sports leagues to know that doctors and cops are among those leading the charge to reform cannabis laws in America, which includes professional sports leagues.

 10. The NHL has done it, and the sky is still intact

-The National Hockey League (NHL) does not prohibit cannabis consumption.
-It’s not that the league embraces cannabis consumption, but instead does not include cannabis on its list of banned substances.
+The National Hockey League (NHL) does not include cannabis on its list of banned substances.
 This sensible approach to cannabis policy is something that other professional sports leagues should adopt, and is definitive proof that removing cannabis as a banned substance does not result in the downfall of a sport or its players.

 image via ThirdMonk.net